dbieber/davidbieber.com/hugo/content/snippets/2021-03-07-a-step-by-step-developer-guide-to-building-a-personal-roam-to-twitter-bot.md

 We're going to write a more interesting tweet generator that pulls tweets out of a Roam Research database.

 To do this, first set up a recurring json backup of your Roam Research database.
 You can use the project [roam2github](https://github.com/everruler12/roam2github-demo) to set up the backup.
 There are detailed instructions on its github page for how to do this.
+You also have the option of using Roam's built-in automatic backups, which you access from the command palette (cmd-P).

 Use git to clone your backup locally.
 If your github repo is "https://github.com/user/roam-backup", then the command to clone the repo is `git clone https://github.com/dbieber/roam-backup`.